d-iii-s/msim/doc/development.rst

 Architecture dependent code is located in ``arch/`` directory.

-Debugging features, including work-in-progress GDB support can be found in the ``debug`` directory.
+Debugging features, including work-in-progress GDB and DAP support can be found in the ``debug`` directory.

 The device interface is specified in ``device/device.h``.